 From Mai to July 2021, Orinoco will cross the Atlantic to sail back to Europe.
 The first leg will be from the Lesser Antilles to the Azores (Mai to June).
-After a change of crew, the second leg will be from the Azores to the Baltic Sea or Mediterranien Sea (July to September).
+After a change of crew, the second leg will be from the Azores to Portugal.

 There are three major strategies to cross from the Caribbean to Europe.